 What Are The Benefits of Animal Testing?

 Research on animal models has advanced the understanding and development of clinical and medical sciences.
 Correspondingly, it has directed the discovery of practically every single sort of treatment, such as drugs and surgery.
 For example, guinea pigs and frogs were heroes in the process of inventing asthma inhalers.
 Meningitis C cases are now rare, going down to 700 cases per year through the last decade, thanks to the animal models that were used during the research process.
 Today, 8 out of 10 pediatric cases of acute lymphocytic leukemia will have an average 5-year survival rate, compared to 25 years ago, when 70% of kids who had the disease died within 5 years.
-Likewise, kidney, heart, and other organ transplants advances, and immunosuppressant therapies, were all developed using animal models.
+Likewise, kidney, heart, and other organ transplant advances, and immunosuppressant therapies, were all developed using animal models.

 Animals can also benefit from animal research as well.
 Animals and humans have many shared conditions, diseases, and genes.
 These shared properties are now well understood and can be cured in both.
 Most veterinary drugs are based on similar drugs used by humans.
 For instance, diabetes studies in dogs and rabbits were performed to explore the option of treatment with insulin.
 Today, insulin is a major treatment for many conditions in animals.

 Animal research does bring up the topic of ethical research.
 This concern can be related to the experiments themselves or the housing conditions of the animal.
 Due to this ethical concern, more researchers and regulatory bodies are moving towards the 3Rs Principle.
 The 3Rs of animal research are Replacement, Reduction, and Refinement.
-These statements are devoted to greatly reducing the amount of animals used for testing and animal distress.
+These statements are devoted to greatly reducing the number of animals used for testing and animal distress.
 It is considered a systematic approach to animal testing.

 One of the most common ways to practice the 3Rs Principle involves using alternative models for research.
 Alternative models are scientific models that researchers can use to study toxicity and efficacy of developing drugs, without involving the use of animals.
 A popular example of an alternative model that respects the 3Rs Principle are zebrafish embryos.
 Zebrafish are a popular alternative model because they share many similarities with the human genome.
 Also, alternative models such as Zebrafish, are more cost-effective than animal models, and allow for higher testing throughput.